dlee1828/dlee1828.github.io/markdown/make-phony.md

 I set `phony` and `target` to 1 and set variables storing modification times to values indicating that the file does not exist.

-Once I had this function, I used it in the body of `enter_file` as such:
+I then used this function in the body of `enter_file` as such:

 (⬅️ indicates a line I added)